soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 > - which rules apply to their use.
 >
 > In this way, an ontology provides a shared and formally defined structure for describing knowledge within a domain.

-### Building blocks of an ontology

-For this purpose, an ontology provides the following building blocks (aspects of ontologies):

-- **Classes (Classes/Concepts):** formal representation of concepts and events
-- **Properties:** formal representation of characteristics or relationships
-- **Instances:** concrete individuals of classes
-- **Constraints:** rules for ensuring the logical consistency of the ontology

-> **Four building blocks of ontologies**
->
-> Classes → What kinds of things are there?
->
-> Instances → Which concrete things are we talking about?
->
-> Properties → How are things described or related?
->
-> Constraints → Which rules apply to the model?
->
-> Together, these elements provide the basic structure of an ontology.

 ---